Creative Team

 Beatrice Heslop; Lighting Designer

-Beatrice Heslop began her journey into theatre during her first year at the University of Cambridge.
-She aspires to bring literature to life with the use of theatrical effects, and has previously worked on shows including Pride and Prejudice (ADC Theatre, 2025, dir.
+Beatrice Heslop aspires to bring literature to life with the use of theatrical effects, and has previously worked on shows including Private Lives (ADC Theatre, 2026, dir.
+Clementine Rice), Pride and Prejudice (ADC Theatre, 2025, dir.
 Abi Beton), Everybody's Talking About Jamie (ADC Theatre, 2025, dir.
-James Critchley), The Lion, The Witch and The Wardrobe (Yusuf Hamied Theatre, 2024, dir.
-Alexander Payton), and The Joker the Thief and the Knight (Christ New Court Theatre, 2025, dir.
-Akshit).
+James Critchley), and The Lion, The Witch and The Wardrobe (Yusuf Hamied Theatre, 2024, dir.
+Alexander Payton).

 Kate Woodman: Mary Shelley